trm-astro/cpp-subs/README.rst

 You should first make sure of the following third-party packages:
 'pcre' (Perl Compatible Regular Expressions), 'slalib' (C version) and 'pgplot'.
-Make sure these are in place first. 'slalib' is unfortunately not open source, but Pat Wallace allows me to send an obfusticated version of slalib, but you will need to ask me for it.
+Make sure these are in place first. 'slalib' is unfortunately not open source, but its author Pat Wallace allows me to distribute an obfusticated version, but you will need to ask me for it.
 Apologies for this.
 You will also need a suite of installation routines called 'autotools'.
 These will almost certainly be available on any managed system, but on your own laptop you may need to install them.
 Search in whatever package manager you have for keywords such as 'autoconf', 'automake' and 'libtool'; you will need all of them.
+Also if you run your own system, note that you will the "development" version of pcre which will typically be called pcre-dev or pcre-devel because you are compiling and linking with it, not simply using a program already linked to it.

 If installing for first time, run './bootstrap' then follow the instructions in INSTALL.
 Since these are generic to the autotools,